Grant Program for Underground Storage Tank System Upgrades

 Is accepted Grant money required to be reported as taxable income?

 There are possible tax implications with accepting Grant money.
 The State of Nevada Controller's Office is required to report payments from the State as taxable income.
 As such, Grant recipients may receive an Internal Revenue Service (IRS) Form 1099 (miscellaneous income) upon acceptance of funds for UST upgrades.
 An applicant should seek the counsel of a tax adviser prior to submitting a Grant application to address any tax concerns.

 Once you have reviewed the Grant Application Checklist and collected the documents necessary to apply, you must log into your account on the Nevada Environmental Activities database.
-Once logged in to your organization, you will see a tab for Grant Program.
+Once logged in to your organization, you will see a tab entitled Grant Program.
 Click on this tab to begin a new application.
-PLEASE NOTE - If you have already started an application but did not finish it, there is separate button that allows you to "Resume Grant Application".
+PLEASE NOTE - If you have already started an application but did not finish it, there is a separate button that allows you to "Resume Grant Application".
 Please use this button instead of beginning a new application.